 If the selector is set on (1) the gas cock must be open, while the light oil cock must be closed.
 Viceversa if the selector is set on (2).
 CAUTION: if the fuel chosen is oil, be sure the cutoff valves on the feed and return pipes are open.

-- Check the control box is not locked; if so, reset it by means of the button on LMV panel. - Check the series of thermostats and pressure switches turn the burner to on.
+- Check the control box is not locked (signalling light B1, on); if so, reset it by means of the reset button. - Check the series of thermostats and pressure switches turn the burner to on.

 Gas operation